How Long Does It Take to Buy a House?

 • At least one month of pay stubs

-• Employment information for the last two years
+• Employment information from the past two years

 • Two years of W-2s